PDX671: Menu

 The menu specialized in traditional dishes (or chamorro) from the Mariana Islands.
 According to Eater Portland, the food combined several cuisines within the city, including Filipino, Chinese, Japanese, Spanish, Mexican, and American.
 The Kelaguen Mannok was a cold chicken salad with grated coconut, red chili, and scallions, served with titiya (Guamanian flatbread).
-The flatbread's dough has coconut milk and butter.
+The flatbread's dough had coconut milk and butter.
 The fried lumpia used ground pork from the now-defunct restaurant Tails & Trotters, and the marinated short ribs were served over red rice, or rice dyed from annatto seed.

 PDX671 also served bonelos uhang, or fritters with pink shrimp and vegetables, as well as estufao (pork shoulder and rice) and linechen gollai (spinach in coconut milk).
 The Fiesta Plate was a combo platter described by Eater Portland as PDX671's "most thorough introduction" to Guamanian cuisine, and included lumpia, a grilled chicken thigh, fritters, rice, and dipping sauces.
 The Nengkanno' Gupot was grilled chicken with rice and a dressing called Fina'dene' made with soy, chili, and citrus.